yzhphy/NeatIBP/README.md

 After this, please check that the file **libspasm.so** exists in the folder **/usr/local/lib**.
 If so, SpaSM is ready to go.

+Besides, NeatIBP supports an alternative way of installation via spack.
+If the user prefer to do so, please follow the instructions in the [appendix](https://github.com/yzhphy/NeatIBP#installation-via-spack-alternative).

 ## Manual of how to use NeatIBP
 ### Preparing inputs
 To run NeatIBP, you need to create 3 input file files in your working folder.